 - The AIDA Model in Marketing (Why It’s Important, And What It’s Used For)

+Honey CopyIf you’re looking for words that read like poetry and sell like Ogilvy, then this is the blog for you.
 Cole Schafer, the blog owner, is a poet and copywriter.
 He shares copywriting and persuasion techniques learned from greats, like Hemingway, John Lennon, and Bukowski.
 Top posts from Honey Copy:

 - Kurt Vonnegut's “8 rules of writing a short story” are good rules for writing anything

 - This Rolls Royce Ad sports David Ogilvy's greatest headline